PRETgroup/easy-rte/README.md

 Now, we can provide a `main.c` file which has our controller function in it, and then compile the project together.

-This entire example is provided in the `/example/ab5` folder of this repository, including an example top level file, and can be built from the root directory using `make example_ab5`.
+This entire example is provided in the `/example/ab5` folder of this repository, including an example top level file, and can be built from the root directory using `make c_enf PROJECT=ab5`.

 ## Example of Use (robotable)